theckhd/ALIA/README.md

       - Zuberi is automatically enabled in E17, but disabled by default in other difficulties.
       - If you want to see what he's up to, you can enable him with `/setoption alia_zuberi true`

+- A Pod Targets display showing players about to be podded
+  - This shows all players with either debuff (Podded or Doomed)
+  - Uses the same color-coding as the NPC display (yellow for Doomed, red for podded)
+  - Should automatically show/hide itself as needed based on whether people are podded

 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.